'Whatever it takes', UK's Johnson warns EU over post-Brexit trade

 "I've talked to some of our friends here today, who do seem to misunderstand that the UK is a single country, a single territory.
 I just need to get that into their heads."

-The EU told London once again that it must implement the Brexit deal in full and introduce checks on certain goods moving from Britain to its province of Northern Ireland.
-Britain again called for urgent and innovative solutions within the protocol.
+The EU told the British government once again that it must implement the Brexit deal in full and introduce checks on certain goods moving from Britain to Northern Ireland.
+Britain repeated its call for urgent and innovative solutions to ease the friction.

 NO NARROWING OF POSITIONS